DFE-Digital/ddt-job-descriptions/app/views/jd/lead-data-architect.md

 - Experience using Erwin data modeller or equivalent data modelling software.
 - Experience of mentoring and supporting colleagues in multi-disciplinary teams, one-to-one or in groups.
 - Ability to work with stakeholders to produce effective platform and workload selection to meet business needs.
+- Experience making decisions with a critical impact on organisational effectiveness or the external reputation of the organisation

 Please note that desirable criteria will only be considered to make an informed decision in the event of a tie.